Emotional-Text-to-Speech/dl-for-emo-tts/README.md

 #### Relevant literature

 - **[Tacotron: Towards End-to-End Speech Synthesis](https://arxiv.org/abs/1703.10135)**
   - An extremely influential paper in the are of Neural Text-to-speech.
 The idea can be abstracted to a simple encoder-decoder network, that takes as input the ground-truth audio and textual transcript.
-The reconstruction loss of the generated audio drives the training of the model.
-This was one of the architectures that we explored in this project.
+  - The reconstruction loss of the generated audio drives the training of the model.
+  - This was one of the architectures that we explored in this project.
+We also presented details about this paper in a class lecture. [\[slides\]](https://docs.google.com/presentation/d/1MnwhzJmzH689NivBOFdQ60BhUEr3WtGAC_UBML0dS2E/edit?usp=sharing)
 - **[Style Tokens: Unsupervised Style Modeling, Control and Transfer in End-to-End Speech Synthesis ](https://arxiv.org/abs/1803.09017)**
   - This work was done by the same team that developed Tacotron.